nbogie/temp-bukola-feedback-coffee-app-backend-express/README.md

 This is a simple express.js API for managing a customer loyalty system where customers earn stamps and can redeem free coffees based on the number of stamps they have accumulated

-This project was done to complete a cosing challenge during my software engineering training with Academy.
+This project was done to complete a coding challenge during my software engineering training with Academy.

 ## What can the APIs do